Lavesson/api-mock/README.md

 * Start `apimock` from a terminal.
 Use the `--help` flag to get a list of options as well.
 By default, the server starts up at localhost:8888.
 * Open a browser and navigate to http://localhost:8888/dashboard

+### Contributions

+Feel free to either contact me or send pull requests if you're interested in contributing to this project.